VIEWS |

 And neither can the people within it.

-Most leaders respond to this moment by adding:
+Most responses to this moment look the same:

 Principles